-Black Box Car Insurance – consider a black box (or telematics) car insurance policy, which analyses things like steering, acceleration and overall driving performance to set insurance premiums, rewarding safer drivers with discounts.
+Opting for Black Box Car Insurance – a black box (or telematics) car insurance policy which analyses things like steering, acceleration and overall driving performance to set insurance premiums, rewarding safer drivers with discounts.

 Choose wisely when car shopping – larger, more powerful cars are much more expensive to insure.
 Encourage your child to opt for something smaller until they have built up their no-claims bonus in a few years’ time Read more in our guide to the best, cheapest cars to insure.

 Extra qualifications – extra driving qualifications like Pass Plus can help to increase the level of trust between the insurance company and the driver – more trust can sometimes lead to lower premiums, but not always.

-Increase security – most insurers will take the car’s security into consideration when calculating an insurance premium.
+Increase security – most insurers will take the car’s security into consideration when calculating insurance premiums.
 Whether it’s parking in a locked garage or investing in security tech, a more secure car is normally less likely to be stolen or vandalised.